achimt/doepy/docs/index.rst

 (DOE) <https://en.wikipedia.org/wiki/Design_of_experiments>`__ is an important activity for any scientist, engineer, or statistician planning to conduct experimental analysis.
-This exercise has become **critical in this age of rapidly expanding field of data science and associated statistical modeling and machine learning**.
-A well-planned DOE can give a researcher meaningful data set to act upon with optimal number of experiments preserving critical resources.
+This exercise has become **critical in this age of the rapidly expanding field of data science and associated statistical modeling and machine learning**.
+A well-planned DOE can give a researcher a meaningful data set to act upon with an optimal number of experiments preserving critical resources.

-   After all, aim of Data Science is essentially to conduct highest quality scientific investigation and modeling with real world data.
+   After all, the aim of Data Science is essentially to conduct highest quality scientific investigation and modeling with real world data.
    And to do good science with data, one needs to collect it through carefully thought-out experiment to cover all corner cases and reduce